Bennett Barouch, Senior Software Executive

 Certified in ITIL Foundations, and as both a Scrum Master and a Scrum Product Owner, as well as being an experienced hands-on engineer and leader.

 My career has spanned more verticals than most people’s, companies in their early days through IPO and publicly traded, and in sizes from a handful of employees to Fortune 500 corporations.
-Alongside the relatively few yet important distinguishing things about different companies and product lines, this breadth has enabled me to distill and apply a core set of principles that pertain to software development almost regardless of circumstances.
+This breadth has enabled me to distill and learn to apply a core set of principles that pertain to software development almost regardless of circumstances.
 That is as important as what teams led by me have accomplished, and is one of the reasons they have made those accomplishments.

 eBay, San Jose, CA